 The generator set is housed in an aluminum enclosure with our fade-, scratch-, and corrosion-resistant Kohler® Power ArmorTM automotive-grade textured cashmere finish.
 The enclosure has a hinged, locking roof that allows easy access to the generator set controller when required, but locks securely to prevent unauthorized access.

-To open the roof, use the key provided with the enclosure to turn both latches counterclockwise 1/4 turn.
-Then raise the roof.
-A metal stay on the left side supports the roof when it is open.
+To open the roof, insert the key provided with the enclosure and turn counterclockwise 1⁄4 turn.
+Then just raise the roof.
+The roof stays open until you are ready to close it.